CanonicalLtd/maas-docs/en/installconfig-gui.md

-Title: MAAS | Access the GUI
+Title: web UI | MAAS

-# Access the GUI
+# Access the web UI

 Unless MAAS was installed from the
 [Ubuntu Server ISO](installconfig-server-iso.md), you'll need to create a